Partnering with organizations and programs that advance and enhance Minnesota’s Union construction community.

 Helmets to Hardhats is a national, nonprofit program that connects National Guard, Reserve, retired and transitioning active-duty military service members with skilled training and quality career opportunities in the construction industry.
 The program is designed to help military service members successfully transition back into civilian life by offering them the means to secure a quality career in the construction industry.

-The Building Strong Communities program is an apprenticeship preparatory program that prepares for careers in the construction industry.
+The Building Strong Communities program is an apprenticeship preparatory program that prepares students for careers in the construction industry.
 This program offers individuals the opportunity to receive Union endorsed training, exposure and a “foot in the door” to a career in the trades.
 Program graduates will have an opportunity to interview with participating Construction Trade Unions and Contractors. http://buildingstrong.org/